daschu98/german-terms-of-anotonym-scales-for-ML-based-speech/README.md

-## German Terms Used for the Antonym Scales
+## Analysis of the Perceptual Dimensions for Machine Learning Generated and Processed Speech

+These are the English translations used in the paper and their corresponding German translations used in the original study.

 | English        | German           |
 |----------------|------------------|